Babymetal: 2013–2015: Major label debut and Babymetal

 On February 26, 2014, Babymetal released their first, eponymous album.
 It contained thirteen tracks and was also available in a limited edition that included a DVD with music videos and live footage.
 The album was well received by music critics as well as the public, selling over 37,000 copies in Japan its first week, debuting at number four on the Oricon Weekly Album Chart, and number two in Billboard Japan.
-It also topped iTunes Metal charts in Germany, the United Kingdom and the United States, and reached number 187 on the US Billboard 200 chart on March 22.
+It also topped iTunes Metal charts in Germany, the United Kingdom, and the United States, and reached number 187 on the US Billboard 200 chart on March 22.
 Their album also made it into the Heatseekers chart at number four.
 On March 1 and 2, 2014, the band played two concerts at the Budokan.
 With an average age of 14.6 years, they became youngest-ever female act to perform a show there.
 The two concerts were attended by 20,000 people.
 On April 3, 2014, an episode of the Fine Brothers' YouTubers React show was uploaded to YouTube, covering the band and the music videos of "Doki Doki Morning", "Iine!", and "Gimme Chocolate!!"; the band members' own reaction to the video would later be released in 2016.

-At the end of their concert on March 2, Babymetal also announced their first world tour, the Babymetal World Tour 2014, initially performing in Paris and Cologne.
-The Sonisphere Festival in England was added to the tour after the band were formally invited to play there following a successful fan campaign called "Babymetal For Sonisphere UK 2014", which Sonisphere later acknowledged on its website.
-After the UK leg of the tour, the band went on to make their debut appearance in the United States on July 27 with a headlining show at The Fonda Theatre in Hollywood.
-They played Heavy Montréal 2014 in Canada on August 9 alongside Metallica, Slayer and Anthrax; and performed at Summer Sonic 2014 in Japan on the Mountain Stage with bands such as Avenged Sevenfold and Megadeth.
-Babymetal was also the opening act to five of Lady Gaga's concerts in her ArtRave: The Artpop Ball 2014 tour in August along the western United States.
-Babymetal also released their second live album Live: Legend 1999 & 1997 Apocalypse on October 19, 2014, featuring their live performances at both the NHK Hall and at Makuhari Messe Event Hall from 2013.
+At the end of their concert on March 2, Babymetal also announced their first world tour, the Babymetal World Tour 2014, initially performing in Paris, France and Cologne, Germany.
+The Sonisphere Festival 2014 at the Knebworth House, England was added to the tour after the band were formally invited to play there following a successful fan campaign called "Babymetal For Sonisphere UK 2014", which Sonisphere later acknowledged on its website.
+After the UK leg of the tour, the band went on to make their debut appearance in the United States on July 27 with a headlining show at The Fonda Theatre in Hollywood, Los Angeles.
+They played at the Heavy Montréal in Montreal, Canada on August 9, 2014 alongside Metallica, Slayer, and Anthrax; and performed at the Summer Sonic 2014 in Chiba and Osaka, Japan on the Mountain Stage with bands such as Avenged Sevenfold and Megadeth.
+Babymetal was also the opening act to five of Lady Gaga's concerts in her ArtRave: The Artpop Ball 2014 tour in August along the Western United States.
+Babymetal also released their second live album Live: Legend 1999 & 1997 Apocalypse on October 19, 2014, featuring their live performances at both the NHK Hall in Shibuya, Tokyo and at the Makuhari Messe Event Hall in Chiba, Japan from 2013.